 - 1 tbsp lemon juice, more if desired

-- 1 tsp fresh snipped dill, or 1 tsp Gourmet Garden dill
+- 1 tsp fresh snipped dill, or 1/2 tsp dried

 - Boil the potatoes in salted water for about 10 to 15 minutes or until easily pierced with a fork.
-Drain, then set strainer in a clean sink filled with cold water to cool the potatoes and stop them from cooking any further.
-Once cooled drain and set aside.
+Drain, then set strainer in a clean sink filled with ice cold water to cool the potatoes and stop them from cooking any further.
+Once cooled, drain and quarter potatoes and then add to a large bowl.